abaheer/dlp-to-drive/README.md

 $ python main.py
 ```

-- Alternatively, downlaod from executable-file branch.
+## Alternatively, download from executable-file branch.

-* Simply run yt-dlp.exe in dist/yt-to-drive, then run yt-to-drive.exe (in the same directory as yt-dlp.exe)
+- Simply run yt-dlp.exe in dist/yt-to-drive
+- Run yt-to-drive.exe in dist/yt-to-drive to open the GUI (you can make a shortcut to this file)
-* You only need to run the yt-dlp once
+- You only need to run the yt-dlp once

 ## Future scope

 - allow users to:

   - select directory to save files locally
-  - select file output format
+  - select output file format
+  - allow user to queue multiple links

 - conduct further testing.